 Citrus fruits..tangtastic for eyes!

 Oranges and other citrus fruit contain vitamin C, which is key for eye health.
-The vitamins, found mainly in fresh fruits and vegetables, contributes to healthy blood vessels in your eyes.
-It can combat the development of cataracts, and in combination with other vitamins and nutrients, age-related macular degeneration.
+The vitamins, found mainly in fresh fruits and vegetables, contribute to healthy blood vessels in your eyes.
+It can combat the development of cataracts and in combination with other vitamins and nutrients, age-related macular degeneration.
 Get those grapefruits and oranges on that shopping list too!